Why Is My Outlet Hot to the Touch?

 If you touch an outlet or plug and it feels warm—or worse, hot—take it seriously.
 A little warmth can happen with some high-draw devices, but heat is almost always a sign of resistance (poor contact, overload, or a failing device).
 This guide explains what’s normal vs. dangerous and what to do next—no DIY wiring.
+If your breaker won’t reset after shutting off due to overheating, see why your breaker won’t reset for safe next steps.

 With over 35 years as a journeyman electrician, I’ve seen outlet overheating caused by everything from loose backstab connections and worn receptacles to overloaded heater circuits.
 In many cases, what starts as “just a warm outlet” turns out to be a connection problem that could have become much more serious if ignored.